-Elli Terwiel will be making her official Olympic debut at Sochi 2014 but comes with the valuable experience of having been a forerunner at Vancouver 2010 for the slalom and giant slalom.
+Elli Terwiel made her official Olympic debut at Sochi 2014 with the valuable experience of having been a forerunner at Vancouver 2010 for the slalom and giant slalom.
 It was her first time at a major global competition.
-She hopes that knowing what to expect regarding security, the start and the spectators will make her feel more relaxed in Sochi.

 A slalom specialist, Terwiel had a breakout season in 2012-13 when she record three top-3o World Cup results.
 At one of those in Maribor, Slovenia, she was actually second-fastest in the second slalom run, en route to a 17th place finish.
 In November 2013 Terwiel improved her career-best result to 11th place in Levi, Finland.